Women who dare dissent targeted for abuse by Yemen's rebels

 “I was so far away, like I’d fallen off the earth,” she said.

-Around 40 women were captives in the villa, she said.
-Interrogators tortured her, one time tearing her toenails out.
 In more than one case, three masked officers told her to pray and said they would purify her from sin.
 They took turns raping her.
-Female guards held her down.

 The Houthis’ human rights minister denied the torture allegations and the existence of clandestine women’s prisons.